Measurement of $\Lambda$ Polarization in the $\pi^{-}p \to K^{0} \Lambda$ Reaction at $p_{\pi^{-}}=1.33$ GeV/$c$ toward a New $\Lambda p$ Scattering Experiment: Experiment

-\fix{The $\pM$ beam was transported to an experimental target through the K1.8 beamline, the most downstream of which is the K1.8 beamline spectrometer, composed of a QQDQQ magnet and position detectors, to measure the momentum of the beam particles.} A cylindrical detector cluster (CATCH) surrounding the liquid hydrogen target (LH$_2$) and a forward magnetic spectrometer (KURAMA) were placed \fixxx{downstream of the K1.8 beamline spectrometer}.
-CATCH \cite{Akazawa}, consisting of the LH$_2$ target, \fixxx{a} cylindrical fiber tracker (CFT), \fixxx{a} BGO calorimeter, and \fixxx{a} scintillation fiber hodoscope (PiID), measures the kinetic energy of the scattered particles. \fix{The} KURAMA spectrometer consists of a dipole magnet (KURAMA magnet), tracking detectors (SFT, SDC1, SDC2, SDC3, FHT1, and FHT2), and trigger counters (SAC, SCH, and TOF). \fix{Trajectories} of scattered particles at the entrance and exit of the KURAMA magnet \fix{were} measured \fixxx{using} \fix{these} tracking detectors.
-The flight path of scattered particles in the magnetic field was determined \fixxx{through} numerical iteration using the Runge-Kutta method \cite{Runge}.
+The KURAMA spectrometer consists of a dipole magnet (KURAMA magnet), tracking detectors (SFT, SDC1, SDC2, SDC3, FHT1, and FHT2), and trigger counters (SAC, SCH, and TOF).
+Trajectories of scattered particles at the entrance and exit of the KURAMA magnet were measured using these tracking detectors.
+The flight path of scattered particles in the magnetic field was determined through numerical iteration using the Runge-Kutta method \cite{Runge}.
 The estimated momentum resolution of the KURAMA spectrometer is $\Delta p/p\sim10^{-2}$ \cite{Takahashi} with a magnetic field of 0.78 T at the center.
-The time-of-flight (TOF) of the outgoing particle, along \fix{the} flight path of $\sim3$ m, was also measured.
-We also collected $pp$ scattering data to calibrate the CFT and BGO using a proton beam momentum of 450-800 MeV/$c$.
-Ref. \cite{Miwa-SMp} estimated the detection efficiency of CATCH.
+The time-of-flight (TOF) of the outgoing particle, along the flight path of $\sim3$ m, was also measured.

-\fix{SAC, whose refractive index is 1.10, was installed to suppress $\pP$ at the trigger level to collect the $\PiKSM$ reaction effectively.
-The efficiency of SAC was estimated \fixxx{as} 99\%.
-Therefore, $\sim1$\% of all $\pi$s scattered to the KURAMA spectrometer mixed in.
-In addition, we also collected \sfix{data requiring hits of SAC and TOF with a factor of 1/5000}.
-That is the reason why the $\PiKL$ reaction, where $\Kz$ decays to $\pP\pM$, were accumulated during the $\SMp$ scattering data acquisition.}
+\wip{An aerogel Cherenkov counter (SAC) with a refractive index of 1.10 was installed behind SDC1 to reject scattered $\pP$s at the trigger level}.
+Its efficiency was about 99\%, which allowed $\sim$1\% of all $\pi$s scattered to the KURAMA spectrometer mixed in its hit pattern.
+In addition, we also collected data requiring hits of SAC and TOF with a factor of 1/5000.
+These factors led to the $\PiKL$ reaction, in which $\Kz$ decays into $\pP\pM$, accumulating during $\SMp$ scattering data acquisition.